Gold block

 Mt.
 Kinkeisan (climb entrance)

-According to legend, the third generation of the Oshu Fujiwara clan, Hidehira, .
-It is said that Hidehira buried a pair of golden chickens on the top of this mountain in hopes of protecting Hiraizumi, and also hid 10,000 cups of lacquer and 10,000 ryo of gold.
+According to legend, the third generation of the Fujiwara clan of the Oshu Fujiwara clan was Fujiwara no Hidehira, who wished to protect Hiraizumi, buried a pair of golden chickens at the top of this mountain, and hid 10,000 cups of lacquer and 10,000 ryo.

 Oshu Fujiwara clan's golden culture and Pure Land ideology

-The enormous wealth and power that the Oshu Fujiwara clan possessed can be clearly seen by looking at Chusonji Temple
+how enormous wealth and powerful power the Oshu Fujiwara clan possessed, if you look at Chusonji Temple

 Chusonji Golden Hall